 Clinical trials to clinical standards

-Patients who participate are often on the cutting edge of new treatment.
+Patients like Henderson who participate in clinical trials are often on the cutting edge of new treatment.
 This can require a few more visits to the lab, as well as years of follow-up for long-term results, all of which are explained during an informed consent discussion prior to each patient’s participation.
-Hudson though says that those extra hoops are not always burdensome for patients.

 “Sometimes it does involve getting more lab work collected, maybe coming in more frequently, but then some people are appreciative of that.
 They feel like people are really paying more attention to their care and any side effects they may be having,” said Hudson.